 It was the foresight of two extraordinary men, Judge S. Samuel Di Falco and Generoso Pope, and that of the Founding Members, the sons and daughters of immigrants, that inspired the creation of the Foundation in 1944.
 With dedication and determination, they fervently agreed to memorialize and foster the contributions of millions of their Italian forefathers who brought to these shores a rich and diverse legacy of tradition, talent, culture, and love of family.
 Keeping these goals in mind, they charted a course that to this day preserves these attributes and fosters wide recognition of the ever-increasing importance of Italian-Americans in the mosaic that is the United States.

 Under the organization and sponsorship by the Foundation, the Annual Columbus Day Parade has become one of New York’s landmark events.
 Viewed by millions on Fifth Avenue and on television over the years, the line-of-march has been led by many noteworthy and outstanding Grand Marshals, men and women of Italian heritage.
-The Parade, the Celebration of the Mass at the Cathedral of St. Patrick, and the Weekend Gala at the Waldorf Astoria are a tribute to the spirit of Christopher Columbus and to all those who followed and who helped create our great nation.
+The Parade, the Celebration of the Mass at the Cathedral of St. Patrick, and the Celebration Gala at the Waldorf Astoria are a tribute to the spirit of Christopher Columbus and to all those who followed and who helped create our great nation.

 Indeed, the Columbus Citizens Foundation has earned its reputation as one of the most prestigious Italian-American organizations in this country.